Dembrane/pilot/echo/developer-docs/frontend_forms.md

 ## Best Practices

 1. **Field Organization**
-   - Group related fields together in sections
+   - Group related fields together in sections.
-   - Use consistent spacing (gap="2rem" between fields, gap="1.5rem" for section headers)
+   - Use consistent spacing (`gap="2rem"` between fields, `gap="1.5rem"` for section headers).
-   - Add dividers between major sections
+   - Add dividers between major sections.

 2. **Labels and Help Text**
-   - Always use FormLabel component to show dirty state
+   - Always use `FormLabel` component to show dirty state.
-   - Provide clear, concise labels
+   - Provide clear, concise labels.
-   - Add helpful description text when needed
+   - Add helpful description text when needed.

 3. **Validation**
-   - Set form mode to "onBlur" for validation
+   - Avoid setting form mode to `"onBlur"`; let changes be processed immediately.
-   - Use React Hook Form's built-in validation when possible
+   - Use React Hook Form's built-in validation when necessary.

 4. **Internationalization**
-   - Wrap all user-facing strings in t`` or <Trans> tags
+   - Wrap all user-facing strings in `t` or `<Trans>` tags.
-   - Include translations for all form content
+   - Include translations for all form content.

 5. **Auto-Save**
-   - Implement auto-save for better user experience
+   - Implement auto-save for better user experience.
-   - Show save status clearly to users
+   - Show save status clearly to users.
-   - Provide manual save option as backup
+   - Provide manual save option as a backup.

+6. **Avoid Unnecessary Buttons**
+   - Do not add a cancel button to auto-save forms.
+   - Minimize the use of extra buttons unless necessary.

-## Advanced Patterns
+## Implementation Patterns

 ### Custom Input Components
 Create reusable custom input components for complex inputs: